-Although Rhode Island is the smallest state of the six states in New England it is full of historical significance, and architectural buildings.
+Although Rhode Island is the smallest of the six New England states, it is full of historical significance and unique architectural buildings.
 Rhode Island was also home to many historical figures.

-Often referred to as “Little Rhody”, the state of Rhode Island is lined by over 400 miles of coastline and is home to 20% of America’s registered historic landmarks, including The Breakers and The Elms along 400 Club and St. Mary’s Church, all located in the heart of Newport, Rhode Island.
+Often referred to as “Little Rhody,” the state of Rhode Island is lined by over 400 miles of coastline, and is home to 20% of America’s registered historic landmarks, including The Breakers and The Elms along with 400 Club and St. Mary’s Church, all of which are located in the heart of Newport, Rhode Island.

-Newport Rhode Island boasts that it’s easy to “fall” for its natural beauty.
-Located along the Atlantic Ocean this spectacular coastal town is highly hospitable.
+Newport, Rhode Island, boasts that it’s easy to “fall” for its natural beauty.
+Located on the shores of the Atlantic Ocean, this spectacular coastal town is highly hospitable.
 Some say it is the shining gem in New England’s coastal crown.

-Newport Rhode Island is also famous for its Gilded Age mansions that once were home to prestigious families such as the Astor’s and Vanderbilt’s.
-Apart from the historical significance of these beautiful mansions, Newport Rhode Island also showcases its many seafaring adventures such as sailing, yachting and fishing.
-Tours of Coastal Forts, museums and historic sites round off any Rhode Island vacation to the yachting capital of the world.
+Newport RI is also famous for its Gilded Age mansions that once were home to prestigious families such as the Astors and Vanderbilts.
+Apart from the historical significance of these beautiful coastal mansions, Newport RI also showcases its many seafaring adventures such as sailing, yachting, and fishing.
+Tours of Coastal Forts, museums, and historic sites round off any Rhode Island vacation to the yachting capital of the world.

-William Vanderbilt’s summer cottage known as The Marble House is located in the heart of Newport and is one of three highly recommended Rhode Island mansions worth visiting.
+William Vanderbilt’s summer cottage, known as The Marble House, is much more than a cottage.
+It is located in the heart of Newport and is one of three highly recommended Rhode Island mansions worth visiting.

-The Vanderbilt’s were prominent members and hostesses during Newport’s Gilded Age and held many parties at the mansion.
-Unfortunately, the couple divorced just three short years after the completion of the mansion.
-Only in 1920 after William’s death did Alva reopen the Marble House.
+The Vanderbilt’s were very prominent citizens and consummate hostesses during Newport’s Gilded Age, and held many parties at the mansion.
+Unfortunately, the couple divorced just three short years after the construction of Marble House was completed.
+Only in 1920, after William’s death, did Alva reopen the Marble House.

 Today the Preservation Society of Newport County opens the Marble House for daily tours of the mansion, including its Chinese Tea House and its immaculate grounds.

 Some of the cottages built in Newport Rhode Island were eligible for entering the elite country club known as the “400 Club.”
 The requirements for joining the 400 Club included having $3 million in cash (equivalent to about $100 million today) and a ballroom that was big enough to host 400 people.
-The Breakers and The Elms are two other popular mansions worth visiting on Rhode Island vacations.
-They can be found while driving through the streets that were originally home to the 400 Club.
+The Breakers and The Elms are two other popular mansions worth visiting on your Rhode Island vacation.
+The Breakers and The Elms can be found while driving through the streets that were originally home to the Rhode Island’s elite 400 Club.

-Rhode Island Attractions are Part of New England Fall Tours
+Rhode Island Attractions – Part of New England Fall Tours

-Rhode Island vacations are included in Caravan Tours’ New England Vacation packages, which also include a tour of the Vanderbilt’s summer cottage The Marble House as well as a sightseeing tour through 400 Club and St. Mary’s Church.
+Rhode Island vacations are included in Caravan Tours’ New England Vacation packages, which also include a tour of the Vanderbilt’s summer cottage, The Marble House, as well as a sightseeing tour through 400 Club and St. Mary’s Church in Newport.

-Caravan Tours has specialized in fully escorted tours since 1952.
-Check availability for the New England Fall Vacation Packages or call 1-800-CARAVAN to reserve your space today!
+Caravan Tours has specialized in fully escorted all inclusive tours since 1952.
+Read reviews for the New England Fall Colors Vacation Packages or call 1-800-CARAVAN (227-2826) to reserve your space today!